Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Military Deployment

 Deployed service members have unique options for reducing coverage on vehicles left stateside.
-Most insurers — especially USAA and GEICO — offer military-specific storage programs that can reduce premiums by up to 60% while keeping the vehicle protected.
+Most insurers — especially USAA and GEICO — offer military-specific storage programs that can dramatically reduce premiums while keeping the vehicle protected.
 Read our detailed guide on car insurance during military deployment for a step-by-step breakdown.

 Key steps for deployed service members: